dairycultist/syrup-and-sugar/README.md

 https://modrinth.com/mod/copper-and-caverns

+I'm going to stay away from adding structures (for the time being), instead adding cool biomes/terrain generation.
 Will use my [StAPI Structure Utility](https://github.com/dairycultist/StAPI-Structure-Utility/) mod when I get around to actually implementing it.